 During the Spring and Summer terms, the internal auditor reports to the Board of Trustees, through the Audit and Risk Committee on the operations of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-On an annual basis, the internal auditor prepares and presents a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
 The Internal Auditor was able to complete their work during the year and there were no material control issues identified.
 Any recommendations for improvement have been addressed by the Trust and progress against these areas will be reported to the Audit and Risk Committee during the forthcoming academic year.